 The chairman's role is to set the ethical tone for the Board and to ensure that the Board remains efficient, focused and operates as a unit.
-Charles Mostert is the independent non-executive chairman and his role is separate from that of the chief executive officer, James Allan.
+Charles Mostert was the independent non-executive chairman and resigned in April 2023.
+Mr Ian Bird was appointed as the new independent non-executive chairman in April 2023 and his role is separate from that of the chief executive officer, James Allan.